Skip advert

 Advertisement - Article continues below

-However, come 2026, Londoners will be able to request a ride via the Waymo app.
-Inside the car, there’s a screen that will not only display safety videos, but also give updates on the car’s movements and allow the passenger to control the radio and air-conditioning.
+Regardless, Londoners will eventually be able to request a ride via the Waymo app.
+Inside the car, there’s a screen that will not only display safety videos, but also give updates on the car’s movements and allow the passengers to control the radio and air-conditioning.

-In a statement, Waymo’s co-CEO, Tekedra Mawakana, described how the brand is endeavouring to “mak[e] roads safer and transportation more accessible where we operate.
+Following the brand’s initial announcement of its entry into the UK market, Waymo’s co-CEO, Tekedra Mawakana, described how it is endeavouring to “mak[e] roads safer and transportation more accessible where we operate.
 We’ve demonstrated how to responsibly scale fully autonomous ride-hailing, and we can’t wait to expand the benefits of our technology to the United Kingdom.”

-Originally published by the previous Conservative administration under Rishi Sunak, the UK’s Automated Vehicles Act will see automated-ride pilot schemes commence during the first half of 2026.
-It will also further distinguish the difference between driver-assistance features such as adaptive cruise control or lane centering, and fully autonomous systems, with the burden of liability for the latter being placed on the ride operator, rather than the passenger.
+Originally published by the previous Conservative administration under Rishi Sunak, the UK’s Automated Vehicles Act will see a variety of automated-ride pilot schemes – not just Waymo – commence during the first half of this year.
+It will also further differentiate between driver-assistance features such as adaptive cruise control or lane centering, and fully autonomous systems, with the burden of liability for the latter placed on the ride operator, rather than the passenger.

 There is no confirmed start date for Waymo’s services in the UK.
-However, the brand’s arrival on this side of the Atlantic will likely coincide with the launch of Tesla’s own Robotaxi service, which uses modified versions of the Tesla Model Y family SUV.
+However, the brand’s arrival on this side of the Atlantic will likely coincide with the launch of Tesla’s Robotaxi service, which uses modified versions of the Model Y family SUV, as well as offerings from Lyft and Uber, with both firms already having made clear their intentions to enter the UK market.

 Did you know you can sell your car through Auto Express?
 We’ll help you get a great price and find a great deal on a new car, too.